jgitver/jgitver/README.md

 # jgitver: git versioning library [![Build Status](https://travis-ci.org/jgitver/jgitver.svg)](https://travis-ci.org/jgitver/jgitver)

-The goal of `jgitver` is to provide a common way, via a library, to calculate a project [semver](http://semver.org) compatible version from a git repository and the tags it contains.
+The goal of `jgitver` is to provide a standardized way, via a library, to calculate a project [semver](http://semver.org) compatible version from a git repository and its content: `tags`, `branches`, `HEAD`, ...

-By doing so, it will then be _easy_ to integrate it into build systems like maven, gradle or ant.
+With this `automation` & `standardization` it is then possible to:
+- have clear, controlled & respected naming rules for project versions
+- setup clean Continuous Integration (_version per branch, ..._)
+- keep your project history clean, no more polluting commits to update any project descriptor

 ## How it works

-`jgitver` uses annotated tags, lightweight tags, branches names & commits to deduce the version of a particular git commit.
+`jgitver` uses annotated tags, lightweight tags, branches names & commits to deduce/calculate the version of a particular git commit.
-From a given commit, a little bit like `git describe` command, `jgitver` walks thru the commit tree to retrieve tag(s) on ancestor commit(s).
-From there , depending on the configuration, a version will be deducted/calculated.
+From a given commit, a little bit like `git describe` command, `jgitver` walks through the commit tree to retrieve information (including tags, distance, ...) on ancestor commit(s).
+From there, depending on the configuration, a version will be deducted/calculated.

 ## Simplicity & power